do-kevin/code-and-design-lab/docs/accessibility/NOTES.md

 `aria-describedby`, another relationship attribute, links an element to an accessible description by referencing an element's id.

 `aria-invalid` indicates user input for an element is incorrect.
 Typically used in form elements like select menus and textareas.

+# Semantic HTML

+Best to leverage semantic HTML to get accessbility gains.
+For example, using <button> and doing some heavy styling versus using a <div> with onclick with reduced CSS.

+Hamburger menu, links, and buttons are examples of tech affordances.

+Landmark html allows user to quickly navigate content.
+For example, nav, header, main, section, and footer.

+https://www.w3.org/WAI/ARIA/apg/patterns/landmarks/examples/main.html is a great example.

+# Images

+alt text holds a description of the associtated text.
+It also displays text when the image tag fails to load the image.

+## Decorative images

+They do not provide signifiant context.
+It is highly recommended to pass an empty string to the alt attribute; it removes the image from the accessbility tree.
+This tells the screen readers to ignore it.

+Some sites put empty alt text with aria-hidden="true", which can be redundant.

+## Functional images

+These images represent actions and interactions.
+It's more important to describe the assoicated action than the appearance.

+## Informative images

+Alt text should describe the meaning or the intent the image is trying to convey in a brief phrase.

+Visit marcysutton.com, open your screen reader, ctrl + option + cmd + u.

+The alt text in there are trying to describe the context of the image is trying to say.

+## Make your alt text succint and descriptive

+- and avoid using words like icon, image or picture.
+It's redundant because the screen readers already announce the element is an image.

+# Resources: